TEENAGERS WILL BE TEENAGERS

 Teenagers come with a whole new set of parenting concerns, they are typically moody, don’t want to talk, shut themselves in their room and slowly become independent.
-Then start to need you and your advice less.
+They start to need you and your advice less.
 In regards to this there are a few things to consider regarding Teenager's Dental needs…

-The teenage years are the best time to lay the foundations of excellent oral hygiene and dental care for life.
+The teenage years are the best time to lay the foundations of excellent oral hygiene and dental care for the rest of their life.
 Obviously, brushing flossing and dental visits are the most important parts to this routine.
 But …as Teenagers will be Teenagers, there are a few areas of particular concern that also need to be highlighted;

 With the full eruption of all the permanent teeth, you will now know whether orthodontic treatment will be necessary or not.
-Having straight teeth should not be thought of as a purely aesthetic or cosmetic concern, but also as a functional concern.
+Having straight teeth should not be thought of as a purely aesthetic or a cosmetic concern, but also as a functional concern.

 Teenagers are at an increased risk of developing eating disorders, particularly anorexia and bulimia.
 The reason teeth are at risk is due to vomiting.
 When a person vomits they bring up stomach acids, which can severely damage the teeth by eroding away the tooth enamel.
 A visit to the dentist is important to help minimize the effect of the stomach acids on teeth.
 A dentist can’t treat the actual disorder, but may recommend the use of fluoride rinses and special toothpastes to help lessen the damage to the teeth.